Matrix Decomposition and Applications: LQ, RRLQ, QL, RQ Decomposition

-2. \textbf{Full}: $\bL$ is an $m\times n$ lower triangular matrix and $\bQ$ is $n\times n$ with orthonormal rows which is known as the \textbf{full LQ decomposition}.
-If further restrict the lower triangular matrix to be a square matrix, the full LQ decomposition can be denoted as
+\item \textbf{Full}: $\bL$ is an $m\times n$ lower triangular matrix, and $\bQ$ is $n\times n$ with orthonormal rows, known as the \textit{full LQ decomposition}.
+If we further restrict the lower triangular matrix to be square, the full LQ decomposition can be written as: